 Public diplomacy is widely used in the contemporary world, and this book is devoted to its use and study in Russia.

-This book is intended primarily for students and researchers of international affairs, specialising in Russian foreign policy and/or soft power issues.
+This book is intended primarily for students and researchers of international affairs specializing in Russian foreign policy and/or soft power issues.
 It will also be of interest to practitioners in public diplomacy, such as ministers of foreign affairs, NGOs, and the media.

 1. Introduction: The Transforming Modern World and Public Diplomacy

-2. Public Diplomacy and the Reasons for its Development in the World in the XXI Century
+2. Public Diplomacy and the Reasons for its Development in the World in the 21st Century

 3. Formation and Development of Russian Public Diplomacy

-4. Russian Studies of Public Diplomacy in 2000s
+4. Russian Studies of Public Diplomacy in the 2000s

 "This book allows you to understand the differences in the means at influencing foreign audiences.
 An analysis of Russian practice and Russian research in the field of public diplomacy, it contributes to the understanding of both the research area of public diplomacy itself and Russian foreign policy." — Tatiana A. Alekseeva, Professor and Chair of the Political Theory Department at Moscow State Institute of International Relations (MGIMO –University), Honored Scholar of the Russian Federation

 "This is a pioneering work, discussing the soft power aspects of the Russian foreign policy.
 While most of the existing studies concentrate on the formal instruments of the Soviet/Russian foreign policy, the authors discuss the role of public diplomacy and informal foreign policy instruments.
 Considering the quickly changing international political and technological environment, this approach makes the book highly relevant and interesting from both the academic and practical points of view." — Andrei V. Korobkov, Professor and Director of the Russian Studies Minor at Middle Tennessee State University, USA